Health Assured large logo

 If you neglect or mistreat anyone with a mental or physical health issue, you could face claims of discrimination–with business disruption and hefty compensation fees to follow.

-In this guide, we’ll explain what complex PTSD is, whether it counts as a disability, and how you can provide support for C-PTSD sufferers.
+In this guide, we’ll explain what complex Post-Traumatic Stress Disorder is, whether it counts as a disability, and how you can provide support for C-PTSD sufferers.

 What is complex PTSD?

 Complex PTSD is a medical diagnosis found in people who've suffered from repeated traumatic events.
-Causes for complex PTSD can root from neglect, abuse, and violence.
+Causes can root from neglect, abuse, and violence.

 • Sufferings during childhood.

-• Traumas caused by a parent or carer.
+• Complex Trauma caused by a parent or carer.

 • Experiencing trauma over a long period.